technovistalimited/notific/Readme.md

 // Notified with a simple message. notify( 21, 'Your application submitted.' ) );

-// Notified with a message with a date. notify( 21, sprintf( 'Your application submitted on %s is approved.', date('d F Y') ) );
+// Notified with a message and date. notify( 21, sprintf( 'Your application submitted on %s is approved.', date('d F Y') ) );

 // Notified with a different type of notification.